AI-vidence/antakia/README2.md

 ## :grey_question: FAQ

-- Question 1
+- Is AntakIA open source ?

-  - Answer 1
+  - Yes !
+And forever !

-- Question 2
+- Can I transfer my computations on a huge GPU ?

-  - Answer 2
+  - Yes, very soon on the [ai-vidence](www.ai-vidence.com) website

 <!-- License -->